ebmdatalab/fdaaa_trends/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3603491.svg)](https://doi.org/10.5281/zenodo.3603491)

 Please note, the version of the repository at this DOI on Zenodo is the version as it stood at publication of the paper.
-All data and analysis code remains unchanged compared to this repository, however non-analysis portions of the code may have been updated or refactored, the structure of the directory may have changd, and Docker compatibility has been added.
+All data and analysis code remains unchanged compared to this repository, however non-analysis portions of the code may have been updated or refactored, the structure of the directory may have changed, and Docker compatibility has been added.